 As you can see, many factors contribute to the Hamilton College admissions process and Hamilton acceptance rate.
 You’ll want to be mindful of your Hamilton College GPA and Hamilton College SAT scores as you begin your application.

-In conclusion, although the Hamilton acceptance rate is low, don’t be discouraged.
+Although the Hamilton acceptance rate is low, don’t be discouraged.
 With high grades and strong essays, you can succeed in the Hamilton admissions process despite the low Hamilton College acceptance rate.